burlachenkok/exploring-python3/python3-note.md

 * A physical and logical line that contains only spaces, tabs, and possibly a comment is ignored by the parser.

-* Normally you should use `\` for line continuation, however, Python automatically supports multi-line continuation inside the following constructions.
+* Normally you should use `\` for line continuation.
+However, Python automatically supports multi-line continuation inside the following constructions.
 When you are inside such an expression you can split your expression over more than one physical line without using the backslash symbol:
-  * Expressions in parentheses `(arg0, arg1)`, e.g. which is used for passing arguments to function invocation.
+  * Expressions in parentheses `(arg0, arg1)`, e.g. which is used for passing arguments to [function](https://docs.python.org/3/reference/compound_stmts.html#function) invocation or when you define a [tuple](https://docs.python.org/3/library/stdtypes.html#tuples).
-  * Expressions in square brackets `[item0, item1]`, e.g. which is used to initialize the built-in list object.
+  * Expressions in square brackets `[item0, item1]`, e.g. which is used to initialize the built-in [list](https://docs.python.org/3/library/stdtypes.html#list) object.
-  * Expressions in curly braces `{setItem0, setItem1}`, e.g. which is used to define built-in sets or dictionaries.
+  * Expressions in curly braces `{setItem0, setItem1}`, e.g. which is used to define built-in [sets](https://docs.python.org/3/library/stdtypes.html#set) and [dictionaries](https://docs.python.org/3/library/stdtypes.html#dict).

 A parser reads a Python script.
-The parsing of some pieces of Python source code (e.g., of the function) is performed only at the moment of the direct call of this function.
+The parsing of some pieces of Python source code (e.g., of the function) as we already mentioned is performed only at the moment of the direct call of this function.
 I.e. if you have errors in the function, but you did not invoke it you will not observe problems a-priori.

 ## Comments

 Comments in Python start with the hash character `#` and extend to the end of the physical line.
+One workaround about limitation about supporting multiline strings is create unnamed string inside the function body, but not as a a first string, see this tween by Guido Van Rossum: https://x.com/gvanrossum/status/112670605505077248 from 2011.

 ## Operator Precedence